heathermeeker/Transition-Checklist/Checklist.md

 ## Note the time and date of death.
 You will need this information later.

-## Call the funeral home.
+## Call the funeral home, or 911.
-They will remove the body and store it for burial or cremation.
+If you have selected a funeral home, they will remove the body and store it for burial or cremation.
 If you want to sit with your loved one for a while, do that first.
 They will need you to authorize burial or cremation.
 That is usually done a few days to a week after death.
+If you have not selected a funeral home, call 911 for police or paramedic assistance.
+You may wish to have a friend or relative with you when you talk to a funeral home.

+## Plan funeral or memorial service.
+If you are part of a religious community, they can help.
+Keep track of all donations, flowers and gifts so you can send thank-you cards.
+Find a friend to house sit while you are at the funeral.
+Unfortunately, some criminals use funeral announcements to target empty houses for theft.

+## Call a friend or relative.
+You probably don't want to be alone during this time.
+Pick someone who is responsible and helpful.
+It can be hard to think clearly when you are in shock or grieving, and having someone to help is good.

+## Call your religious leader.
+If you are part of a religious community, contact them about support services or memorial services.

 ## Notify friends and family of the death.
+Call your immediate family and ask them to tell others.
 Tell them your preferences for condolences to the family, flowers, and about charitable donations or memorial services.

+## Notify employer.
+Call your loved one's employer to report the death.
+Ask about any death benefits from the employer.

-## Notify service providers
+## Notify service providers.
 ...such as haircutters, gardeners, housekeepers, or health workers, whose services are no longer necessary.

 ## Get the death certificate.
 This may come from a funeral home or a doctor.
 If you are required to provide one to prove death, provide a copy; keep the original.
+Get multiple copies.

 ## Notify life insurance carriers of the death.
 They will want a copy of the death certificate.